seaona/rust-essentials/README.md

 #### Hash Maps and Ownership
 - For types that implement the `Copy` trait, like `i32`, the values are copied into the has map.
 - For owned values like `String`, the values will be moved and the hashmap will be the owner of those

+#### Updating a Hash Map
+- Although the number of key and value pairs is growable, each unique key can only have one value associated with it at a time (but not vice versa)
+- When you want to change the data in a hash map, you have to decide how to handle the case when a key has already a value assigned
+    - over write the old value
+    - ignore the new value if a key already exists:  has maps have the API `entry` that takes the key you want to check as a parameter.
+The return value is an enum called `Entry` that represents a value that might or might not exist.
+The `or_insert` method on `Entry` is defined to return a mutable reference to the value for the corresponding `Entry` key if that key exists, and if not, inserts the parameter as the new value for this key and returns a mutable reference to the new value.
+    - updating a value based on the old value

+#### Hashing functions
+- HashMap uses a hashing funtion called `SipHash` that can provide resistance to Denial of Service attacks involving tables.
+It is not the fastest hashing algorithm, but the trade-off for better security is worth it.
+- You can switch to another function by specifying a different `hasher` (a type that implements the `BuildHasher` trait).

+## Other Useful Commands
+- Run doc for a project overview: `cargo doc --open --no-deps`
+- Run tests: `cargo test --release test_merkle_tree`
+- Run tests and print the statements (by default the print statement will be eaten by the rust test ahrness) `cargo test --release test_merkle_tree -- --nocapture`
+- Run a Rust formatter `cargo fmt`
+- Run a bunch of lints to catch common mistakes `cargo clippy`
+- There's no reason to declare your variables early in the function.
+That's the kind of thing you would do in very old C or JavaScript and isn't required in modern languages.
+Declare them as late as possible.